ivanzuglic/NoC-to-AXI4-Lite-Bridge/README.md

-Goal of this project was to create a functional moddel of bridge which will enable a connection of modules with AXI4-Lite interface with Network on Chip (NoC).
+Goal of this project was to give a model of bridge which will enable a connection of modules with AXI4-Lite interface to Network on Chip (NoC).